Discover more from Deus In Machina

 Smart Cars 🚗🖥️

 Software has powered cars for over 30 years.
 At first, this manifested as a way to control the electronics and safety systems.
 Airbags are a major safety component of modern cars, but it wasn’t until the late 90s that they became mandatory.
 While a monumental lifesaving technology, there were accidents where the injury that resulted was from the air bags themselves.
-In an effort to reduce these, in the early 2000s The National Highway Traffic Safety Administration (NHTSA) mandated occupant crash detection.
+In an effort to reduce these, in the early 2000s The National Highway Traffic Safety Administration (NHTSA) mandated occupant crash detection3.
 In it they said…

 to require that future air bags be designed so that they create less risk of serious air bag-induced injuries than current air bags, particularly for small women and young children, and provide improved frontal crash protection for all occupants by means that include advanced air bag technology.